fben-eghan/PythonAutomate/README.md

 # PythonAutomate
-Using Python to speed up/automate BAU processes
+Using Python to streamline BAU processes and transform data.